 Also of interest is that Van Meter - De Soto has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Van Meter - De Soto telecommute to their jobs.
-Overall, about 19.49% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.49% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Van Meter - De Soto is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Van Meter - De Soto is a great place for families with children to consider.
+First of all, many other families with children live here, making Van Meter - De Soto a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Van Meter - De Soto has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Van Meter - De Soto’s overall crime rate is lower than average for the country.

 The per capita income in Van Meter - De Soto in 2022 was $70,369, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $281,476 for a family of four.